jesusrp98/strawberry/README.md

 There are several modules built-in in the Strawberry framework:

 * **Git:** Enter your personal info, like name or email.
-* **GitHub repo cloning:** Clone where desire a GitHub repository.
+* **GitHub repositories cloning:** Clone where desire a GitHub repository.
 * **Generate SSH key & upload it:** Generates a RSA key & upload it to GitHub for authentification.
-* **Download packages:** Automatic download & install of packages from your desire package manager (apt, yum, pacman).
+* **Package managment:** Automatic download & install of packages from your desire package manager.
 * **Change your default shell:** Choose your preferred shell easily.
 * **Create links:** Create hard & soft link with the 'ln' command.
 * **Edit files:** Add, edit or remove lines from a specific file in your system.

-And so much more to come...
+* **Enviroment variables:** Add or edit enviroment variables from your system.
+* **Change default shell:** Change default system shell with the 'chsh' command.

 ## Setting up Strawberry